Visualization of Labeled Mixed-featured Datasets: Acknowledgments

 \section{Acknowledgments}

-The authors thank the three reviewers and the Associate Editor for their insightful comments on an earlier version of the manuscript.
-We also thank S. Dutta, N. Kunwar, H. Nguyen, P. Lu, F.S.
-Aguilar, G. Agadilov and I. Agbemafle for helpful discussions.
-A version of this manuscript won the first author a 2021 Student Paper Competition award from the American Statistical Association (ASA) Section on Statistical Graphics.
-The third author's research was supported in part by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) of the National Institutes of Health (NIH) under its Award No. R21EB016212, and by the United States Department of Agriculture (USDA)/National Institute of Food and Agriculture (NIFA), Hatch project IOW03617.
-The content of this paper however is solely the responsibility of the authors and does not represent the official views of either the NIBIB, the NIH or the USDA. \ifCLASSOPTIONcaptionsoff
+The authors thank S. Dutta for helpful discussions.
+A portion of this manuscript won the first author a 2021 Student Paper Competition award from the American Statistical Association (ASA) Section on Statistical Graphics.
+The third author's research was supported in part by the United States Department of Agriculture (USDA)/National Institute of Food and Agriculture (NIFA), Hatch project IOW03617.
+The content of this paper however is solely the responsibility of the authors and does not represent the official views of the USDA. \ifCLASSOPTIONcaptionsoff